South Carolina governor McMaster clarifies if golf courses can remain open or must close

 South Carolina Governor Henry McMaster has been reluctant to take aggressive action to try to get his residents to stay at home, but on March 31, he enacted a stay-at-home order that is in effect from April 1 at 5 p.m. through April 15.

 South Carolina citizens are asked to remain at home unless they have to leave to get food, seek medical treatment, get outdoor exercise or go to work at an essential business.
-All businesses deemed non-essential, from three categories -- entertainment venues athletic facilities and close-contact service providers -- must close.
+All businesses deemed non-essential, from three categories -- entertainment venues athletic facilities and close-contact service providers -- must close their physical locations.

 In announcing the stay-at-home order, Governor McMaster has allowed golf courses to remain open throughout the duration of the order.
 Golf courses can also be maintained during this time.